 This background underlines the importance of the findings reported by a team of Belgian physicians, who have demonstrated after several years of research that under certain circumstances the consumption of cassava can provoke goiter, cretinism, and mental retardation.
-Cassava contains a substance which, once ingested, inhibits iodine uptake by the thyroid gland.
-In regions where food contains only marginal amounts of iodine, there is a risk that cassava will trigger thyroid insufficiency that could have severe consequences on the development and the functioning of the nervous system.

 The survey that led to this finding started nearly 10 years ago on Idjwi Island, situated in Lake Kivu, Zaire, and inhabited by some 30,000 people scattered throughout 69 villages.